makarandnadendla/Autoencoder-CNN/README.md

             └───shallownet
 ```

-The main scripts are in the Models folder, with each of the models having it's own script.
+The main scripts are in the Models folder, with each of the models having their own script.

 Each of the respective models' classes are in Models/modelcollection/nn/conv if you need to take a look at or alter the structure of the networks.